Velhotes/Vinyl/README.md

 Vinyl is a simple, yet flexible library used for replaying HTTP requests while unit testing.
 It takes heavy inspiration from [DVR](https://github.com/venmo/DVR) and [VCR](https://github.com/vcr/vcr).

-Vinyl should be used, when you design your app's architecture with [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) in mind.
+Vinyl should be used when you design your app's architecture with [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) in mind.
 For other cases, where your `NSURLSession` is fixed, we would recommend [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs) or [Mockingjay](https://github.com/kylef/Mockingjay).

 ## How to use it